This blog may contain affiliate links. Read our disclosure policy for more info.

 There are murals of country music legends throughout the town, including many that are tributes to artists who have performed here including Keith Urban, Leeann Rimes, Johnny Reid, and Aaron Pritchett.

 If you’re in a hurry, there are a variety of fast-food restaurants here to choose from.
 If you have a bit more time, visit Kekuli Café.
 They serve yummy Indigenous food in a coffee shop environment.
-The fresh, handmade Bannock (including Bannock sandwiches) are raved about by locals and tourists alike!
+The fresh, handmade Bannock (including Bannock sandwiches) is raved about by locals and tourists alike!

 To break up the trip, Merritt has some good hotel options.
 The Best Western Plus Merritt Hotel is the newest hotel here with 83 rooms, a pool, and a free breakfast.
 If you stay here, the nearby Nicola Lake is another great area to explore to extend your road trip.